nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/domain-name-system/domain-names-for-your-vms.md

-You need to contact and work with your Research Computing department or academic institution's Central IT services to create **A record** for your hostname that maps to the address of a floating IP of your NERC virtual instance.
+You need to contact and work with your Research Computing department or academic institution's Central IT services to create **A record** for your hostname that maps to the address of a Floating IP of your NERC virtual instance.

 **A record:** The primary DNS record used to connect your domain to an IP address that directs visitors to your website.